gatsbyjs/gatsby/docs/docs/glossary.md

 ### React Server Components

-React server components allow you to build apps that only run on the server and have zero impact on bundle-size.
-Gatsby leverages this feature for its [Partial hydration](#partial-hydration).
-[Watch the talk "Data Fetching with Server Components"](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html) or read the [Server components RFC](https://github.com/reactjs/rfcs/pull/188) to learn more.
+Generally speaking React Server Components allow developers to build apps that span the server and client.
+Server Components can dynamically choose which client components to render, allowing clients to download just the minimal amount of code necessary to render a page.
+Gatsby leverages this capability for its [Partial Hydration](#partial-hydration) feature.
+[Watch the talk "Data Fetching with Server Components"](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html) or read the [Server Components RFC](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to learn more.

 ### Remark